Photo credit: TJ Steib

 Welcome and thank you for visiting my personal website.
 Here you can find information about my academic work, my life outside of academia, as well as other causes that I support.
 Feel free to drop me a line if you wish to connect or have any questions or concerns.

 My name is Aditya Adiredja (he/him/his), or as my students like to call me, Dr. Adi.
 I also chose doktoradi.com to reflect my first language.
 I emigrated from Indonesia to the United States with my mother when I was 15 years old.
 I am a proud queer first-generation student and now a professor.

-I recently became a foster parent to a 15 year-old.
-Being a first-time parent to a teenager is one of the most challenging and rewarding experiences.
+My husband, Alan and I are proud parents of two children.
+Both of our children were adopted from foster care.
+Being a first-time parent to a teen (at the height of the pandemic!) was one of the most challenging and rewarding experiences.
 Balancing parenting and my academic life is an ongoing process.
-Staying up to work after the kid is asleep is the new normal.
-My partner, Alan also has a 16 year old, and with our 5 year-old Great Dane, Ryoko, it rarely gets boring in this house.
+Staying up to work after everyone is asleep is the new normal.
+We are also parents to our 8 year-old Great Dane, Ryoko and our 3 year-old American Pit, Todo it rarely gets boring in this house.

 My pursuit of mathematics and a Ph.D. were motivated by my desire to become a teacher.
 I used to fail math in middle school and I have gotten to where I am because of the amazing mathematics teachers I had.
 In fact, it was Dr. Miriam Castroconde from Irvine Valley College who made me apply to UC Berkeley and told me not leave until I received my Ph.D.
 I am currently an Associate Professor in the Mathematics Department at the University of Arizona where I regularly teach Linear Algebra and Number Theory.